-Theorem 4.
-Let $R := \min{\epsilon > 0} rk+(M(f) - \epsilon J)$ .
-Then $R - 2n - 1 \le sep(f) \le R$ .
+THEOREM 2.5.
+Let $R := \min{\epsilon>0} rk+(M(f) - \epsilon J)$.
+Then $R - 2n - 1 \le sep(f) \le R$.

-While the phrase "linear separation complexity" was introduced in [8], the same concept has appeared earlier.
-Already in [22], Valiant has observed that linear separation complexity is, up to a constant factor, a lower bound on the Boolean circuit complexity of f.
-This appears again in the seminal paper of Yannanakis [26].
-A similar quantity was also investigated by Pudlák and Oliveira in [12] in the context of proof complexity.
-Observe that the smallest separating polyhedron for f is simply the polytope $P_f := \operatorname{conv}(f^{-1}(1))$ , the convex hull of accepting inputs of f.
-The Yannanakis' paper started a fruitful direction of research into the extension complexity of 0/1-polytopes.
+While the phrase "linear separation complexity" was introduced in (Hrubeš 2019), the same concept has appeared earlier.
+Valiant (1982) has observed that linear separation complexity is, up to a constant factor, a lower bound on the Boolean circuit complexity of f.
+This appears again in the seminal paper of Yannakakis (1991).
+In the context of proof complexity, Pudlák & de Oliveira Oliveira (2017) investigated a host of related complexity measures, including monotone separation complexity.
+Recently, Atserias et al. (2019) gave a lower bound on sep(f) under an additional symmetry assumption1.

+Observe that the smallest separating polyhedron for f is simply the polytope $P_f := \operatorname{conv}(f^{-1}(1))$, the convex hull of accepting inputs of f.
+The Yannakakis' paper started a fruitful direction of research into the extension complexity of 0/1-polytopes.
 These polytopes are well-studied.
-Rothvoß [16] has shown that there exists an f such that $P_f$ has extension complexity $2^{\Omega(n)}$ .
-In an ensuing body of research, the same was proved for explicit functions (see, e.g., [15] and references within).
-However, $P_f$ is just one of infinitely many separating polytopes for f and these results do not imply a lower bound on $\operatorname{sep}(f)$ .
-In [8] a modest step in this direction was made: it was shown that there exists a (non-explicit) f with $\operatorname{sep}(f) \geq 2^{\Omega(n)}$ .
+Rothvoß (2011) has shown that there exists an f such that P_f has extension complexity $2^{\Omega(n)}$.
+In an ensuing body of research, the same was proved for explicit functions (see, e.g., (Rothvoss 2017) and references within).
+However, P_f is just one of infinitely many separating polytopes for f and these results do not imply a lower bound on $\operatorname{sep}(f)$.
+The paper (Hrubeš 2019) has made a modest step in this direction: it was shown that there exists a (non-explicit) f with $\operatorname{sep}(f) \geq 2^{\Omega(n)}$.

-Monotone separation complexity $sep+(f)$ In Section 3.4, we focus on monotone Boolean functions and give an analogy of Theorem 4 for monotone f and monotone separating polyhedra.
+Monotone separation complexity $sep+(f)$.
+In Section 3.4, we focus on monotone Boolean functions and give an analogy of Theorem 2.5 for monotone f and monotone separating polyhedra.

-2.3 A related proof system
+2.3.
+A related proof system.
 We define a new proof system AMC called Algebraic Monotone Calculus.